|Oracle® Enterprise Manager Ops Center Concepts Guide

 Manage access to individual virtual servers using key pairs.

 Register server templates created in Oracle Virtual Assembly Builder.

 Provide high availability (HA) for vServers.

 Oracle Engineered Systems are hardware and software integrated systems that are designed for a specific enterprise purpose.
-The cost and complexity of the IT infrastructures is reduced and productivity and performance is increased.
+This reduces the cost and complexity of the IT infrastructures and increases the productivity and performance.
 Oracle Engineered Systems use a customized instance of Oracle Enterprise Manager Ops Center to do the following: